List of districts of Himachal Pradesh

+District administration

 A District Judge serves as the head of the Judiciary of the district.
 Courts subordinate to him include those of the Civil Judges, Senior Civil Judges, and Judicial Magistrates.

 A Superintendent of Police, an officer belonging to the Indian Police Service is entrusted with the responsibility of maintaining law and order and related issues of the district.
 He is assisted by the officers of the Himachal Police Service and other Himachal Police officials.

 A Deputy Conservator of Forests, an officer belonging to the Indian Forest Service is responsible for managing the Forests, environment and wild-life related issues of the district.
 He is assisted by the officers of the Himachal Forest Service and other Himachal Forest officials and Himachal Wild-Life officials.

 Sectoral development is looked after by the district head of each development department such as PWD, Health, Education, Agriculture, Animal husbandry, etc. These officers belong to the various State Services.